 - A copy of the divorce decree or annulment document that ended your marriage.
 (If not available, include evidence that the divorce proceedings have started.)

 - Evidence of a “good faith” marriage.
-See Prove a Good Faith Marriage When Filing I-751
+See 33 Great Documents for Proving a Bona Fide Marriage on an I-751 Petition

 - Evidence regarding the circumstances surrounding the end of your marriage (see below)

-A personal statement and evidence describing the circumstances of your divorce or pending divorce can also be helpful.
+A personal statement and evidence describing the circumstances of your divorce or pending divorce can also be helpful for the I-751 hardship waiver.

 - No-Fault Divorce: If your divorce was due to irreconcilable differences or a mutual decision to terminate the marriage, you can explain that the divorce was a no-fault action and the differences that led to the end of your marriage.
 Examples of irreconcilable differences can include: disagreements about whether to have children, where to live, or anything else that is relevant.
 If you attempted to save the marriage through marriage counseling, you can include records (e.g. invoices) or proof that you attempted to get counseling.